spotify/luigi/README.md

 #### expose

-By using the class decorator *luigi.expose* or *luigi.expose_main* you can expose any Task class so that it's available on the command line.
+By using the class decorator *luigi.expose* you can expose any Task class so that it's available on the command line.
 This way you can invoke it using luigi.run()

 ```python
 @luigi.expose